Wary, weary world slams doors shut, fearing omicron variant

 But that did not hold von der Leyen back from pushing the 27-nation European Union toward imposing an immediate ban on flights from seven southern African nations — similar to measures many countries have taken.

 Cases had already been reported in Belgium, Denmark and the Netherlands, before Portuguese authorities identified 13 cases of omicron among team members of the Belenenses professional soccer club.
 Authorities reported that one member recently traveled to South Africa.
-Its match against Benfica over the weekend had to be abandoned at halftime for lack of players.
+Its game against Benfica over the weekend had be abandoned at half time for lack of players.

 Quarantining also became an issue when Dutch military police had to arrest a husband and wife who left a hotel where they were being held after testing positive and boarded a plane bound for Spain.